-DC’s Metrorail and Metrobus are the two most convenient options for reaching the city’s blossom sites during the National Cherry Blossom Festival.
+DC’s Metrorail, Metrobus and DC Circulator are the most convenient options for reaching the city’s blossom sites during the National Cherry Blossom Festival.
 Taking a bike ride to the blossoms and coasting alongside the beautiful trees is another route that locals and visitors love.
 For new visitors to DC: driving is not the preferred method of transportation in and around the city, as parking spaces are hard to come by in the District.
 And one last reminder: please wear a mask and maintain social distancing during your travels.

-How do I get to the Tidal Basin?
+How do I get to the Tidal Basin cherry blossoms?

 METRO: Use the Blue, Orange or Silver lines and exit at the Smithsonian Metro stop.
 From there, it’s a 10-15 minute walk to the Tidal Basin Welcome Area, located at 1501 Maine Avenue SW.

 BUS: The DC Circulator's National Mall route makes stops directly on the Tidal Basin at the Jefferson and Martin Luther King, Jr. memorials, as well as in front of the Holocaust Memorial Museum.
 The 32, 34 or 36 Metrobus routes will drop you at the National Mall, near the Washington Monument.
 A 10-minute walk south will bring you to the welcome area.

 How do I get to the cherry blossom trees on the National Mall?